luishfonseca/lhf.pt/web/content/posts/demystifying-nixos-basic-flake.md

 ```

 Within the configuration file, we have enabled Home Manager and added a simple configuration for the demo user.
 This configuration enables the newsboat program and includes the feed from this blog.

-## Next in the series: Multi-Host Configurations

-In the next installment of this series, we will explore how to expand our flake configuration to include multiple hosts.
-We will delve into the power of the Nix expression language and learn how to template our config to generate host configurations dynamically.

-Read the next post here: (coming soon)

-Read other posts in this series: [Demystifying NixOS](/tags/demystifying-nixos/)